 Tickeron’s AI Screener is an AI-powered stock and ETF discovery tool that helps traders and investors filter the market based on technical patterns, fundamentals, trends, volatility, and AI-driven signals.
 Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization, technical indicators, price patterns, and performance metrics.
 The screener helps identify trade ideas, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
-Visit the AI Screener to explore opportunities in biotech and other sectors.
+Investors seeking biotech exposure can leverage the platform to compare holdings, sector allocations, and technical characteristics across funds like PBE and XBI.

 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.